 We were invited back to Barton Peveril College for the third time in as many years, this time to deliver the new BREEAM Excellent accredited 2496 m² Science Block, completed in 34 weeks.

-The Science Block links into the existing Mountbatten building, providing the northern boundary to the new courtyard and provides nine laboratories for science classes together with necessary prep rooms, sta rooms and a cafe across the three-storeys and brings the science facility up to the standards oered by the rest of the campus redevelopment.
+The Science Block links into the existing Mountbatten building, providing the northern boundary to the new courtyard and provides nine laboratories for science classes together with necessary prep rooms, staff rooms and a cafe across the three-storeys and brings the science facility up to the standards offered by the rest of the campus redevelopment.

 We were able to take lessons learnt from the Nobel Building Phase 2 regarding the metal deck flooring and incorporate the same change, saving costs, into the science block.